Mercedes CLA Shooting Brake estate review

 The driving experience may not be the best part of the package, if our drive in the fast CLA AMG 35 model was anything to go by.
 It’s very well suited to long motorway journeys but show it a set of sweeping bends and you’ll find it’s not so great as an out-and-out sports car, even if body roll is suppressed and it’s quick in a straight line.

-Besides the two AMG range-toppers, there are three petrol engines and one diesel to choose from.
+Besides the two AMG range-toppers, there are three petrol engines, a plug-in hybrid and one diesel to choose from.
 The latter will be favoured by higher-mileage drivers, but it offers a great blend of fuel economy and speedy acceleration.
 Even the petrol engines are reasonably economical, and most offer the performance you’d expect from a Mercedes.
+The plug-in hybrid will suit both business users and private drivers keen to get lower running costs, especially as it’s not much more expensive than the diesel or the CLA 250 petrol.

-The Mercedes CLA Shooting Brake isn’t trying to be the most practical Mercedes in this price bracket - for the best people or luggage carrier you’d be better off in the Mercedes C-Class Estate or the Mercedes GLB SUV.
-But the boot is slightly bigger than the CLA saloon, and the hatchback tailgate means it’s easier to load bulky items, while there’s much more headroom in the rear seats too.
+The Mercedes CLA Shooting Brake isn’t trying to be the most practical Mercedes in this price bracket - for the best people or luggage carrier you’d be better off in the Mercedes C-Class Estate or the seven-seat Mercedes GLB SUV.
+But the boot is slightly bigger and more usable than the CLA saloon, while there’s much more headroom in the rear seats too.

 MPG, running costs & CO2

-After the first year’s VED (road tax) - included in the price of the car - standard versions of the CLA Shooting Brake cost £150 per year, falling to £140 for the plug-in hybrid CLA 250 e.
-Those that cost more than £40,000 (including options and before offers) will be subject to a further £325 for the first five times you renew.
-The plug-in hybrid version offers the lowest Benefit-in-Kind (BiK) rate for company-car drivers.
+After the first year’s VED (road tax) (included in the price of the car) most versions of the CLA Shooting Brake cost the standard rate per year, falling to the slightly discounted rate for the plug-in hybrid CLA 250 e.
+Those that cost more than £40,000 (including options and before offers) will be subject to a further surcharge for the first five times you renew, taking your yearly tax bill to nearly £500.
+The plug-in hybrid version offers the lowest Benefit-in-Kind (BiK) rate for company-car drivers; business users will pay roughly a third in BiK tax for the hybrid than for other versions.